djinn506/WinTweaks/win10tweaks.md

  Control Panel\Network and Internet\Network Connections (right click on the connections you’re using, properties, I only enable Internet Protocol Version 4 and 6) Double click on Internet Protocol, set “Use the following DNS server” and input the DNS listed before on both IPv4 and IPv6
 - Disable Auto Tuning  - cmd: “netsh int tcp set global autotuninglevel=disabled”
 - Disable Reserved Bandwidth gpedit.msc: Computer Config / Admin Templates / Network /  Qos Packet / Limit Reserved Bandwidth / enabled 0%
-- *Optional* Disable Nagle’s Algorithm “HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\Interfaces\{NIC-id}”NIC-id is your ip TcpAckFrequency:1 to disable “nagling” for gaming.
+- **Optional** Disable Nagle’s Algorithm “HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\Interfaces\{NIC-id}”NIC-id is your ip TcpAckFrequency:1 to disable “nagling” for gaming.
 TCPNoDelay:1 to disable “nagling” TcpDelAckTicks:0
-- *Optional* Install Simplewall <https://www.henrypp.org/product/simplewall> and enable shields and autostartup // unlock file // (set UAC to low) // extract to c//programs so it doesn’t trigger antivirus or anything. (disable any windows connections that're automatic, you just need to re-enable those whenever you want to update) btw don’t ever update optional features on windows.
+- **Optional** Install Simplewall <https://www.henrypp.org/product/simplewall> and enable shields and autostartup // unlock file // (set UAC to low) // extract to c//programs so it doesn’t trigger antivirus or anything. (disable any windows connections that're automatic, you just need to re-enable those whenever you want to update) btw don’t ever update *Optional* features on windows.
 Wishlist: to perpetually disable OneNote and Sync from windows services.
 Disable cache from services.
 Results from 6mib to 55mib wifi speed.
 From slow system boot to fast booting and fast programs(didn’t benchmark anything) Reducing device latency and disabling SMB 1.0 windows feature was the biggest detractor but there’s lots to do.
 Programs open pretty instantly.
 Windows processes down to 33, background processes 40.